 On-Demand - client-side license acquisition is administered by an Altium managed server.

-Standalone - client-side license acquisition is managed by the user through the use of a licensing file (*.alf).
+Standalone - client-side license acquisition is managed by the user through use of a licensing file (*.alf).

 Customization of an Altium Designer installation essentially boils down to management of the available extensions.
 Install, update, or remove available extensions as and when you need to.
 Many extensions are available from Altium for use with Altium Designer.
-In addition, and with the Altium Developer extension, you can extend the functionality of Altium Designer through use of the Altium Designer SDK (Software Development Kit) by creating your own extensions for the software.
+In addition, and with the Altium Developer extension, you can extend the functionality of Altium Designer yourself through use of the Altium Designer SDK (Software Development Kit) - creating your own extensions for the software.